scaceresg/devops-tooplateweb-docker-aws/README.md

-# Deployment of a Tooplate Webpage using Docker in AWS
+# Containerisation of a Tooplate Webpage using Docker in AWS

-This project consists of deploying a webpage from [Tooplate](https://www.tooplate.com/) using Docker on an AWS EC2 instance.
+This project consists of containerising a webpage from [Tooplate](https://www.tooplate.com/) using Docker on an AWS EC2 instance.

 ## Initial Settings: AWS EC2 Instance

-To build and deploy the application, I launched an EC2 instance in AWS with the following specifications:
+To build the webpage template, I launched an EC2 instance in AWS with the following specifications:

 * Name: `build-tooplateweb-docker`